antismash/documentation/docs/install.md

 ## Using Bioconda

+**Note**: The bioconda packages are built and updated by volunteers from the bioconda project and might lag behind the official antiSMASH releases.

 Bioconda is a channel for the [conda](http://conda.pydata.org/docs/intro.html) package manager with a focus on bioinformatics software.
 Once you have [bioconda installed](https://bioconda.github.io/index.html), install antiSMASH with the following: